TeddyGavi/DSA-and-Algorithms/notes/dataStructures/04_stacksQueues.md

 # Queues

 - this is FIFO a first in first out DS
-- Like a line for a dinseyland ride! or airplane
+- Like a line for a Disneyland ride! or airplane
 - Background tasks
 - uploading resources (may be happening concurrently)
 - A Print queue